core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response {#sec-pairwise-verify-resp}

-Upon receiving a response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the client MUST process it as defined in {{Section 8.4 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
+Upon receiving a protected response with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, a client SHALL proceed as described in {{Section 8.4 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

 * The client may receive a response protected with a Security Context different from the one used to protect the corresponding request.
 Also, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts (see {{ssec-sender-recipient-context}}).